 The bottom line is that things are going to look a lot different at Disneyland when it reopens, whenever that happens.
 Expect new safety protocols and seriously restricted capacity.
 Additionally, the parks simply won’t be able to offer everything that guests have come to expect in the past.

 Everything is still a moving target, so I’ll plan to keep updating this post in the next coming weeks and months as Disney and state and local officials reveal more specifics.
 But here’s what we know so far about how things will be different in the re-opened parks.

 1. Park Entry Reservations Will Be Required.

 We know little else about how this reservations process will work at Disneyland, but can certainly take cues from what Walt Disney World has done.
 At Walt Disney World, on-property hotel guests were given the first window to make park reservations.
 With even fewer on-property hotels at Disneyland, it seems likely that Disney might do the same there.
-Since the Disneyland hotels were not originally slated to open at the same time as the parks, this remains in question.

-2. Park Hopping Will be Allowed.
+2. Park Hopping Could Be Allowed.

 3. Parades, Shows, and Fireworks are Out.

 Large gatherings within the theme parks come with increased risk and crowding.
 As such, Disneyland won’t be able to offer its usual parades, stage shows, or fireworks spectaculars at first.
 Since the new Magic Happens parade debuted earlier in the spring just weeks before the closure, that’s extra sad of course.
 But safety first, so we’ll just wait patiently for these larger gatherings to safely return.